CBRN / HazMat Training Blog

 Is the weather a secret weapon of war?

-Written by Argon Electronics on 20 November 2013
+Written by Steven Pike on 20 November 2013

 It sounds like the horrifying basis of a Hollywood science fiction film; controlling the weather to use as a powerful weapon of war.
 But as a recently released book, Arming Mother Nature: The Birth of Catastrophic Environmentalism makes clear, this was seriously considered not long after the Second World War.